c4cs/c4cs.github.io/_commands/tools/time.md

 <!-- one line explanation would go here -->

-`time` measures the time it takes to run a program.
-It takes at least a command as an argument and outputs the result to either a file or the screen.
+`time` outputs the runtime of a program that is given as an argument.

 <!-- minimal example -->
 ~~~ bash